-T-Mobile acquires Mint, partially owned by Ryan Reynolds
+Bellevue-based T-Mobile acquires Mint, partially owned by Ryan Reynolds

-Mint Mobile, partly owned by actor Ryan Reynolds, is being acquired by T-Mobile as part of a cash-and-stock deal worth as much as $1.35 billion.
+Mint Mobile, partly owned by actor Ryan Reynolds, is being acquired by Bellevue-based T-Mobile as part of a cash-and-stock deal worth as much as $1.35 billion.

-T-Mobile’s purchase of Ka’ena Corp. will give it access the budget wireless provider Mint, along with Ultra Mobile and wholesaler Plum.
+T-Mobile’s purchase of Ka’ena will give it access the budget wireless provider Mint, along with Ultra Mobile and wholesaler Plum.
 The brands, which already use T-Mobile for their network, will be run as a separate business unit.

 “I never dreamt I’d own a wireless company and I certainly never dreamt I’d sell it to T-Mobile.”
 Reynolds said in a tweet.
 “Life is strange and I’m incredibly proud and grateful.”